 Enable, Disable Active Content in Internet Explorer

-ActiveX can be looked upon as a collection of small programs, that provides most of the interactive content that you see on websites today.
-But like with most good things, this has potential for abuse.
+ActiveX can be looked upon as a collection of small programs, that provide most of the interactive content that you see on websites today.
+But like with most good things, this has the potential for abuse.
 This is one reason why some may prefer to disable this content.

-It may happen that times, you may be unable to load a some web page using Internet Explorer.
+It may happen that times, you may be unable to load some web pages using Internet Explorer.
 One possible reason could be the active content that it contains.
 This is another reason some may want to disable active content in Internet Explorer and see if it helps.

-To disable active content in Internet Explorer 11 on Windows 8, open Internet Options.
-Under the Security tab, select Internet zone and click on Custom level.
+To disable active content in Internet Explorer 11 on Windows 10/8/7, open Internet Options.
+Under the Security tab, select the Internet zone and click on Custom level.

-In the windows which opens, disable Active Scripting.
+In the window which opens, disable Active Scripting.
 This will disable Microsoft JScript scripting as well as Microsoft Visual Basic Scripting Edition.